top of page

 durable medical equipment, vaccines, and certain other injections and infusions administered by your

-doctor, as well as other medical services not covered under Medicare Part A. For the calendar year 2024 the base rate is $174.40
+doctor, as well as other medical services not covered under Medicare Part A. For the calendar year 2025 the base rate is $185.00.
+If you are collecting social security, most people are automatically enrolled in Part B.

 Medicare Prescription Drug Plans (Part D)